stevearc/dql/doc/topics/queries/select.rst

     this if the constraints provided match more than one index.

 **limit**
+    The maximum number of items to return.

+**scan_limit**
-    The maximum number of items to evaluate (not necessarily the number of matching items).
+    The maximum number of items for DynamoDB to scan (not necessarily the number of matching items returned).

 **ORDER BY**
     Sort the results by a field.